 Toxoid (inactivated toxin) vaccine list:

-- Diphtheria, tetanus (part of DTaP combined immunization)
+- Diphtheria, tetanus (part of DTaP or DTP combined immunization)

 Subunit/conjugate vaccine list: